GoncaloABdaSilva/MastersThesis/Source Code/README.md

 ### Crack500 Preparation
 After downloading (from link above), unzipping, and moving the CRACK500 folder to a different directory, delete all three ".txt" files as well as ZIP folders "testdata", "valdata" and "fphb_testresult".
 Unzip the remaining three folders and delete the ZIP files.
 Then inside each of the three folders, create two empty folders named "img" and "gt".
 Move all images (should be ".jpg" files) into "img" and all ground truths (should be ".png" files) into "gt".
-Rename the folders from "testcrop", "traincrop" and "valcrop" by removing "crop" from their name.
+Rename the folders "testcrop", "traincrop" and "valcrop" by removing "crop" from their name.

 ### GAPs384 Preparation
 After downloading (from link above), unzipping, and moving the GAPS384 folder to a different directory, delete the .txt file as well as ZIP folders "GAPs384_raw_img_gt" and "fphb_testresult".
 Unzip the remaining two folders and delete the ZIP files.